 Animal mobilities also become suspect.
 While it may not be clear yet whether climate change has facilitated the jump of the SARS-CoV-2 coronavirus from wildlife to humans, certainly scientists have been predicting increasing risks of pandemics from some of the same causes of global heating.
-Moreover, the Danish government ordered the cull of millions of mink in case of further viral transmission leading to mass graves in the Danish countryside filed with the slaughtered animals.
+Moreover, the Danish government ordered the cull of millions of mink in case of further viral transmission leading to mass graves in the Danish countryside filled with the slaughtered animals.
 Fields such as mobility studies have been benefiting from increasing attention and interest in what Hodgetts et al (2020) have called ‘animal mobilities’.
 The alleged zoonosis behind Covid-19’s emergence helps us to understand its production as a consequence of other Anthropocene interlinked distal causes, mobile and material practices.
 Some authors (O'Callaghan-Gordo and Antó 2020) have called Covid-19 ‘the disease of the Anthropocene’ as it is widely believed to be the product of extractive and displacement activities, the material mobilities that have depleted natural habitats, forced animal species into smaller environments enabling the virus to spread, and intensified human contact with “wet” animal wholesale markets.
 COVID-19 is perhaps the perfect expression of ‘Anthropocene mobilities’ (Baldwin et al. 2019) arising from the particular ‘lock-in’ of societies and industries to automobility and aeromobility, as a means for disease-carrying materials and animals (including humans!) to be moved long distances.

 Equally roads are the material infrastructure necessary for industrial scale agricultural extraction practices involving the ‘opening of roads in hard-to-reach areas, encouraging contact between humans and wildlife, and facilitating hunting and bushmeat consumption’ while creating new borders and segmentations in natural animal habitats.
 In this sense the road is positioned as a key conduit to ‘advancing an ‘agricultural frontier’ and growing the number of biological ‘ecotones’ - the transition zones between ecological habitats allowing increased movement between them (Rohr et al., 2019).
-Yet surely the real difference is not just roads into such places (a longstanding process of accelerating destruction and extractivism) but also their connection now into whole global systems and networks of mobility that enable the infection to spread globally.
+Yet the real difference today is not just roads into such places (a longstanding process of accelerating destruction and extractivism) but also their connection now into whole global systems and networks of mobility that enable the infection to spread globally.
 The massively greater level of mobility in China and between China and the rest of the world in 2019/2020 vs. 2003 is, we contend, a major factor in the different spread of Covid-19 vs. SARS.
 So rather than stigmatise the “Chinese wet market” (as many Americans have done), we might instead put viral mobilities in the context of human aeromobilities, as well as the broader patterns of consumption and travel that are driving global climate change.
 On this point, Lin and Yeoh in this issue carefully delineate the strategies of managing risk during the pandemic in Singapore, where strict restrictions were applied in differing ways to the resident citizens versus the migrant workers, uncovering ‘the dangers of bifurcating transnational flows in discriminatory ways in a post-pandemic world.’

 Coronavirus Control and Climate Change